 Even gifted people often confuse “giftedness” with “genius”, imagining that "gifted geniuses” have it easy.
 Gifted people might be “genius” in some ways at certain times (certain aspects of learning are easier for them than for the average), but everyone – including gifted people – must systematically experiment and apply their knowledge over time to succeed, and must have the social and financial support to progress toward their authentic potential.

 Giftedness does not result in automatic success: as with everyone and everything, the conditions (inner and outer) must be right for flourishing.
-When a gifted person's complexity and intensity is supported and managed well, they have the proper social mirroring, and the social and cultural context is ripe, they can do amazing things.
-When it is not managed well and not supported (which given the numbers, is understandable), that same complex thinking and intensity can result in underperformance and failure throughout life.
-Finding the right support can be a challenge, due to the “intensity mismatch” gifted people sometimes experience when reaching out socially, professionally, and for help and support.
+When a gifted person's complexity is supported and managed well, they have the proper social mirroring, and the social and cultural context is ripe, they can do amazing things.
+When it is not managed well and not supported (which given the numbers, is understandable), that same complexity can result in underperformance and failure throughout life.
+Finding the right support can be a challenge, due to the “complexity mismatch” gifted people sometimes experience when reaching out socially, professionally, and for help and support.
 This was the main reason I created InterGifted.

 LEARN MORE ABOUT GIFTEDNESS

-- Emergence: Contemplations & Creative Expressions of the Gifted Feminine
+• Emergence: Contemplations & Creative Expressions of the Gifted Feminine expresses the power and art of being a gifted woman

-- Being Me: Reflections on the Gifted Person's Path to Authenticity
+• Being Me: Reflections on the Gifted Person's Path to Authenticity awakens our capacity to authentically embrace our gifted experience

-- Making the Invisible Visible: Intersections of Chronic Illness, Disability and Giftedness
+• Making the Invisible Visible: Intersections of Chronic Illness, Disability and Giftedness gives voice to the struggles, lessons and gifts of complexity and illness